- On 5 May, 2026

 What is camping like at Sziget? (basic, glamping, caravans)

-Camping Type | Price | Features |
+| Camping Type | Price | Features |

-Siesta Camping | Paid upgrade | Quieter area near the beach with exclusive showers and chill-out zones. |
+| Siesta Camping | Paid upgrade | Quieter area, usually shaded, with improved facilities and more relaxed atmosphere. |

-Caravan Camping | Paid upgrade | Dedicated spots for camper vans, with water, power, and full facilities. |
+| Caravan Camping | Paid upgrade | Dedicated spots for camper vans with electricity, water, and full facilities. |

-XS Camping | Free (registration required) | Reserved for guests with reduced mobility, located near XS Land. |
+| XS Camping | Free (registration required) | Accessible area reserved for guests with reduced mobility, located near XS Land. |

 Whether you go budget or premium, camping keeps you in the heart of the action.
 All areas have access to showers, lockers, and 24/7 security.